DistrictOfJoban/JCM-Docs/docs/dev/pids/scripted/index.md

 # Scripted PIDS Preset

 **Scripted PIDS Preset** is a new experimental feature introduced in **JCM 2.0.0-beta.5**, it allows content developer to make new PIDS Preset using Javascript.
-The system is inspired by the **Nemo Transit Expansion** mod in MTR 3.
+The system is inspired by the **Nemo Transit Expansion** mod in MTR mod 3.x.

 ## Motivation
 The most common questions I have received regarding PIDS Preset is *Can I replicate X PIDS from this Metro?*.
 Unfortunately the answer that had to be given is usually a **no**.